PongKJ/clevo-controler/README.md

-# About clevo-controler
+# About clevo-controller

-a fan controler for clevo, inspired by https://github.com/elight2/ClevoFanControl.git </br>
+[WIP]
-implied by rust, just for fun
+controller center for clevo, inspired by https://github.com/elight2/ClevoFanControl.git